Lamp, lit (Period)

 A lamp is a source of light, consisting of a container of oil with an emerging wick.
 The earliest form, dating from at least Roman times, was simply a shallow bowl bearing a wick; the most usual medieval form had a conical base, which could be held in the hand or mounted on a fixture.
 This is the default heraldic form of lamp, found in period armory in the arms of Wetewang, c.1410 [TJ 1555; see also Bedingfeld 90].

 However, the most commonly found lamp in Society armory is the “Arabian lamp”, with a handle at one end and the wick in a spout at the other; it’s also been blazoned a “Greek lamp”, though the shape is unchanged.
 It’s frequently drawn as the “Aladdin’s lamp” of modern imagery; we’ve no period examples of lamps in that form, neither as a charge nor as an artifact.
 However, a basic boat-shaped form of lamp was used in period, as terra cotta artifacts: the illustration is based on an 11th C. terra cotta lamp found in Sicily.
-Based on that example, the Arabian lamp is still permitted for Society use as of this writing.
+Based on that example, the Arabian lamp is still permitted for Society use as of this writing, though it carries a step from period practice.
 The Arabian lamp has its handle to sinister by default.

 Hanging oil lamp, lit (Accepted)